At Bristol Free School we take safeguarding and child protection issues very seriously.

 Protection and First Response Services

 In Bristol, these services are provided through the Multi-Agency Service Hub.
 The school accesses these services for children by referring their needs to the First Response Team.
 This is also where child protection concerns are referred.
 It means that additional support for children, whatever their level of need, can be coordinated and managed clearly and effectively.
-To talk something through with a qualified member of Bristol Free School staff please call the school and ask to speak to Mr Sillince or Mrs Jenkins.
+To talk something through with a qualified member of Bristol Free School staff please call the school and ask to speak to Mrs King or Mrs Jenkins.

 Should a parent or carer have an immediate concern about the safety or well-being of a child they should call the Bristol First Response number 0117 903 6444.